-In August 2017 Will was the guest astronomer on an Omega Holidays trip to observe the total solar eclipse from Idaho, USA.
+In August 2017 I was the guest astronomer on an Omega Holidays trip to observe the total solar eclipse from Idaho, USA.
 Below is a brief photo report from that trip – images of totality begin about half way down.

 Our trip began in Salt Lake City, Utah, from where we headed north across the border into Idaho and the town of Pocatello.
 Our hotel there would be the group’s base for the next two days and on the evening of our arrival I presented a welcome talk on the solar eclipse, what we could expect to see and our plans for getting to our chosen observing site.
 Already there was great excitement about what lay ahead in the coming 48 hours and the latest weather forecasts showed that we would be in with a good chance of seeing the eclipse, providing that a narrow band of high cloud that was showing up in the forecast models moved far enough south by the time of first contact.